LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 "Thank you for addressing that, Mr. Munandar.
 We're seeing more hands raised.
 Let's take our next question from the gentleman in the blue shirt.
 Please proceed."

 ### Option 1 - Interactive Engagement
 "Thank you, Mr. Munandar, for sharing your valuable insights.
 Now, let's open the floor for an interactive dialogue.
-This is your chance to connect directly with our CEO.
+This is your chance to connect directly with our President Director.
 Please raise your hand if you have a question.
 Mr. Munandar is ready to address your inquiries."

 ### Option 2 - Encouraging Participation
 "Mr. Munandar, thank you for that comprehensive presentation.
 The floor is now open for questions from our dedicated team members.
 Don't hesitate to raise your hand if you have any questions or comments.
 Your engagement is what makes these sessions meaningful."